The world as we have created it is a process of our thinking. It cannot be changed without changing our thinking.

 To lead change in a Volatile, Uncertain, Complex and Ambiguous (VUCA) world, we must let go of control and embrace evolution.
 As agents of change, bringing more awareness to how we see and speak about change allows us to become more intentional and skilled in working with it.

-Kerry Woodcock, Ph.D., coaches pioneers and influencers to amplify the power of relationship and lead over the edge of change.
-As Principal of Novalda, she develops change leadership capability in organizations and social systems.
+WRITTEN BY: Kerry Woodcock, Ph.D., who coaches pioneers and influencers to amplify the power of relationship and lead over the edge of change.
+As director of Novalda, she develops change leadership capability in organizations and social systems.